As women age through menopause, many experience body changes, including thinning eyebrows.

 The Best Vitamins and Supplements for Hair Growth:

-Biotin, also known as vitamin H, is a B-complex vitamin essential for healthy hair growth.
+Biotin, or vitamin H, is a B-complex vitamin essential for healthy hair growth.
 It helps to strengthen hair and prevent breakage, and it may also improve the thickness and volume of hair.

 Vitamin D is essential for healthy hair growth, as it helps regulate hair follicles’ growth and cycling.
 Low levels of vitamin D have been linked to hair loss.